SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 ## ScenarioContext.Current

-This is a very useful feature of the [[ScenarioContext.Current]] that helps you to store values in a Dictionary between the steps.
-This helps you to organize your step definitions better than if you would use private variables in the step definition class.
+[[ScenarioContext.Current]] helps you store values in a dictionary between steps.
+This helps you to organize your step definitions better than using private variables in step definition classes.

-There are some type safe extension methods that helps you to get values in and out of the dictionary in a safer way.
-To get that you need to include the namespace TechTalk.SpecFlow.Assist, since they are extension methods on the [[ScenarioContext.Current]].
+There are some type-safe extension methods that help you to manage the contents of the dictionary in a safer way.
+To do so, you need to include the namespace TechTalk.SpecFlow.Assist, since these methods are extension methods of [[ScenarioContext.Current]].

 ## ScenarioContext.ScenarioInfo

-You can also get hold of some information about the scenario you’re executing right now.
-For example the title and the tags of it:
+`ScenarioContext.ScenarioInfo` allows  you to access information about the scenario currently being executed, such as its title and tags:

 In the .feature file: